VOLTTRON/volttron/README.md

 ```
 This command will install rabbitmq server and run it as the current user.
 When
 prompted provide path to an existing rabbitmq-server directory or a writeable
-directory under which rabbitmq-server would get installed.
+directory under which rabbitmq-server would get installed.Rabbitmq will be
+installed under <provided install dir>/rabbitmq_server-3.7.7 Rest of the
+documentation refers to this directory as $RABBITMQ_HOME

 User can choose to run with or without ssl authentication by choosing Y/N when
 prompted.
 Description below explains the steps when user chooses to run the